What Is Sassafras?

 Described as a sweet-smelling, milder, slower version of ecstasy, sassafras has become popular for use again because it is considered relatively gentle.
 However, a smooth high does not mean that a drug is any safer for the person who uses it.
-In fact, MDA has been implicated in recent overdose deaths and can be dangerous.
-In addition, the drug can lead to dependence and addiction.

 What Is Sassafras?